GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

     **One-time step:** set up `CL_DIR` to point at the top-level dir of the design:

+            $ cd  ... back to your main AWSteria directory ...
             $ cd  developer_designs/cl_BSV_WindSoC
             $ export CL_DIR=$(pwd)